kai-is-coding/Tripsearch/README.md

 ```

 ## Roadmap
-For the future plan, I will use a external database to have more searching results.
+For the future plan, I will use an external API to have more searching results.

 ## Authors and acknowledgment
 I would like to thank Luke Hammer and Josh Parry who is helping me through the entire project.